pediapress/Collection/README.txt

    Note that the MediaWiki must be accessible from the render server, i.e. if your MediaWiki is behind a firewall you cannot use the public render server.

+  *$wgCollectionMWServeCert (string)*
+   Filename of a SSL certificate in PEM format for the mw-serve render server.
+   This needs to be used for self-signed certificates, otherwise CURL will throw an error.
+The default is null, i.e. no certificate.

   *$wgCollectionMWServeCredentials (string)*
    Set this to a string of the form "USERNAME:PASSWORD" (or "USERNAME:PASSWORD:DOMAIN" if you're using LDAP), if the MediaWiki